 British Columbia Adult Graduation Diploma Program

 An adult high school diploma is the British Columbia Adult Graduation Diploma (BCAGD), also known as the “Adult Dogwood.”
-It is for adult learners (18 and older) who want to take courses in order to complete high school and obtain their adult high school diploma.
-Courses can be taken at school district continuing education centres and/or at one of the 18 public post-secondary institutions that delivers Adult Education programs across the province.
+It is for adult learners (18 years of age and older) who want to take courses in order to complete high school and obtain their adult high school diploma.
+Courses can be taken at school district continuing education centres and/or at one of the public post-secondary institutions that delivers Adult Education programs across the province.

 - Find an institution that offers Adult Education programs